jweezy24/Twitter_bot_project/README.md

 pip install -r ./requirements.txt
 ```

 You will also need some tokens within a environment variable `APIKEY`, `APISECRET`, `TWITTERUSER`, and `TWITTERPASS` to properly run the python twitter bot code.

+One of the dependencies is the [Natural Language Toolkit](https://www.nltk.org/)(NLTK).

 ## Authors